Joanna S. Rose, Quilt Papers

 Biographical / Historical

-Joanna Semel Rose was born in Orange, New Jersey in 1930.
-Rose was a chairwoman of Parisian Review Magazine, co-founded the Harlem Educational Activities Fund, and worked on a variety of art and humanities organizations.
-She worked as a production assistant for the film, “The Barefoot Contessa,” and was elected to the Academy of Arts in 2012.
+Born in Orange, New Jersey, in 1930, Joanna Semel Rose served as chairwoman of Parisian Review Magazine, co-founded the Harlem Educational Activities Fund, and worked on a variety of art and humanities organizations.
+She worked as a production assistant for the film, "The Barefoot Contessa," and was elected to the Academy of Arts in 2012.
 Rose was well known for her collections of art, oriental rugs, quilts, rare wine, and cookbooks.
-Her collection of 651 red and white American patchwork quilts were exhibited in “Infinite Variety: Three Centuries of Red and White Quilts,” at the American Folk Art Museum in honor of her 80th birthday in 2011.
-Joanna Rose died in New York City in 2021.
+Her collection of 651 red and white American patchwork quilts were exhibited in "Infinite Variety: Three Centuries of Red and White Quilts," at the American Folk Art Museum in honor of her 80th birthday in 2011.
+The quilt collection is housed at the International Quilt Museum at the University of Nebraska-Lincoln.
+Rose died in New York City in 2021.

 Extent